syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

 This section explains how to enable selection in the data grid; modes, properties, and events involved in selection; and customizations available for selection.

 The data grid allows you to select one or more rows or cells.
-The 'SfDataGrid.SelectionUnit' and [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) properties together defines the behavior of selection in data grid.
+The `SfDataGrid.SelectionUnit` and [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) properties together defines the behavior of selection in data grid.

 ## Selection unit

 <table>
 <tr>
-<th> `Unit1` </th>
+<th> `Unit` </th>
 <th> Description </th>
 </tr>
 <tr>